-- callback is a string which is called when a link is extracted.
+- callback is a string that is called when a link is extracted.
 It specifies the methods that will be used when accessing the elements of the page.

 - follow is a Boolean which specifies if the extracted link should be followed or not after this rule.

-Here allow is used to specify the link which is to be extracted.
+Here we used allow to specify the link we will extract.
 But in our example, we have restricted by CSS class.
-So only the pages with the specified class should be extracted.
+So only extract the pages with the class we specified.

 In the example, we called the spider’s parse_item method instead of parse.